mohyehia/learning-notes/aws/aws-cloud-practitioner.md

   - Trade upfront expense for variable expense
   - Stop spending money to run and maintain data centers
   - Stop guessing capacity
-  - Benefit from massive economies of scale
+  - Benefit from massive economies of scale (Benefit from customers aggregated usage, with prices drops per unit used)
   - Increase speed and agility
-  - Go global in minutes
+  - Go global in minutes (AWS global infrastructure available at 31 locations globally)

 ## Computing in the cloud
 - **Amazon Elastic Compute Cloud (Amazon EC2)**